How To Fix DNS Error NW-102311-8 On PS5

 2. Change The DNS Settings On Your Console

-The easiest way to fix this issue is to change your PS4’s internet settings, but this time, manually enter your own DNS servers rather than allowing the PS4 to select them.
-Your PS4 will use your ISP’s default DNS servers while it is set to Automatic; these servers may be unavailable, so you are receiving this error.
+Your PS4 will use your ISP’s default DNS servers while it is set to Automatic; these servers may be unavailable, which may be why you are receiving this error.

 You can work around this issue and regain access to the internet by switching your DNS servers to a new pair, such as Google DNS or another free provider.
-This fix is adequate for most instances of this error code.
+I’ve used this to fix the error on my console, and PlayStation Support recommends it as well!

 Network